 So far, so good.
 We have not had 40 below yet this winter.
 But we do not have January yet either. 😉 January is the coldest month.
 It’s also the month with the most suicides,despite the light is coming back with 10 minutes a day.
 So you really see it’s getting better.
 However, temperature still drop.

 The following photo shows one of the fascinating sides of Alaska winter.
 The metamorphosis of snow crystals into ice plates or hoar.
 You can find a physical description of snow metamorphism at the link.

-This casual look shows how to wear shorts in winter: with a wool cable-knit sweater, long T-shirt underneath (not visible), two pairs of tights, and playful, but solid lace-up booties with insole for extra insulation from the ground.
+This casual look shows how to wear shorts in winter: Pair them with a wool cable-knit sweater, long T-shirt underneath (not visible), two pairs of tights, and playful, but solid lace-up booties with insole for extra insulation from the ground.
 As outerwear my long winter-white leather coat with quilted lining comes in handy.
 It covers the entire legs.
 I wrapped a Russian wool scarf around my head to keep my ears warm.
 It is also a nice protection from a cold cellphone ;).
 The scarf is a gift from my BFF.
 She bought the scarf when being on a business trip to Moscow.

 Did you know these things?
 Would you like to experience 40 below?
 Have you been to Alaska?
 Would you love to come to see the aurora?
 Let me know.
 Send me an email.
 I am curious.

 Get a free subscription to High Latitude Style to be among the VIPs who are the first to know when a new post is up.